2507612boss-byte/eduard-pil-biography-/README.en.md

 His scientific works have been acknowledged by **heads of state, international institutions, and Nobel Prize laureates**.
 Letters of appreciation were received from:
 - The Administration of the President of the Russian Federation
+- Ministry of Defense of the Russian Federation
 - The Office of His Majesty the King of Spain
 - The Office of the Prince of Wales (now King Charles III)
 - The Vatican (Pope Benedict XVI)